pfheatwole/thesis/source/canopy_geometry.rst

      that shifted the chords into a reasonable approximation of real wings.
 In particular, most wings have a mostly-straight trailing edge that were a pain to encode using leading-edge reference points.]]

-   * Balances simplicity and flexibility (small number of parameters versus the ability to capture the significant aspects of a canopy geometry) [[I'm interested in "easy to create, good enough" approximations of real wings, not physically-realistic simulations.]]

    * Makes it easy to specify a target design